ThaneGallo/ESP_MorseCode/Gatt_client/gatt_client/README.md

 The struct created within is for our custom BLE profile to save any connection data along with services and characteristics contained within for future use.

 ### callback_functions.c/h
-Contains all callback functions for the gap/gatt functions to help process connections
+Contains all callback functions for the gap/gatt functions to help process connections.

 ### morse_functions.c/h
 Contains all GPIO functions and interrupt service routines to control the read and write buttons.
 Each routine triggers a flag which is set and handled in the main polling task.
 There are also a few helper functions to encode our binary array input into the corresponding character array.